rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 ## Writing a guideline locally (less typical, not recommended)

-While it is possible to create guidelines locally and open pull requests yourself, we encourage contributors to make use of the process described above since it handled some of the fiddly details for you as a guideline writer.
+While it is possible to create guidelines locally, we encourage contributors to make use of the process described above since it handled some of the fiddly details for you as a guideline writer.

-Generally speaking, pull requests for guidelines which do not follow the issue to pull request workflow described above will be closed with a recommendation to follow the workflow.

 ### Guideline template